willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 Note that the base KlipperScreen is up-to-date (and I will continue to merge with master every 2 weeks) with changes in the original but also includes extra menu functionality that can be used in the creation of your custom menus.
 See the generated ercf_klipperscreen.conf for clues!

 ## Request
-Remember that this is v1.0, no doubt there are cornmer cases that I haven't considered and I'd like your feedback.
 I can offer limited help on the Discord channels so would prefer if you submit an issue report via github so I can manage them.
-This project and Happy Hare itself have taken a lot of time.
-I have a lot more planned so I need your help in organizing my work.

 Also, some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking.
 I'm not doing this for any financial reward but it you feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with MMU more enjoyable.

 Thank you!